 In the subsequent dialog, enter the name of your script (select a descriptive name), and make sure that your project is selected in the Project drop-down list.
 Then, click Save Script and Continue:

 OK, you have recorded and saved your first script.
-Now, we can create a load testing scenario.
+Now, we will create a load testing scenario.